babygang-c64/BygShell/README.md

         %R<n> = hex value of register R<n>
         %P<n> = pstring value at address of register R<n>
         %V<variable>% = pstring value stored for system variable with name <variable>
+                        when a script is called, variables 0 up to 9 are populated with script name and parameters
         %C<hexcolor> = insert character to change color to <hexcolor> (hex nibble) R = reverse, N = normal, H = clear screen / home
         %H<hex> = insert character <hex>